-Until just a few years ago, electric vehicles available in the UK were smaller 2 seater cars from small bespoke manufacturers with a range of of 40 to 80 miles and a top speeds from 25 to 45 mph.
+Until just a few years ago, electric vehicles available in Australia were smaller 2 seater cars from small bespoke manufacturers with a range of 40 to 80 miles and a top speeds from 25 to 45 mph.
 These were usually classed as quadricycles and a number of safety concerns were raised with regards to their protection in an accident, even at low speeds.

 More recently, electric cars are from mainstream manufacturers are larger five seat cars with ranges in excess of 100 miles.
 These are a lot larger, more comfortable, safer and more technically advanced.

 Plug-in hybrid cars were available to the public for the first time in 2012.
-As well as being able to operate in pure electric mode with zero tailpipe emissions, they are coupled with a small and efficient petrol or diesel engine.
+As well as being able to operate in purely electric mode with zero tailpipe emissions, they are coupled with a small and efficient petrol or diesel engine.
 This engine usually takes over when accelerating hard or at high speeds but its main advantage is the extended range available meaning all the benefits of an electric car, without the drawbacks.
-Plug-in electric cars even benefit from the £5,000 UK plug-in car grant and zero London congestion charge.